rorygibson/manager-readme/README.md

 3) own the processes that help us create and deliver a vision.

+4) be responsible to people outside the tech team for everything that we do

 ## What do I value?

 I value honesty and transparency.
 I tend towards being blunt at times; I won't be offended if you do, too.

 I value effort.
-I'm happy for people to make mistakes, as long as it's not the result of inaction (and as long as the mistakes wren't ones that have been made loads of times before)
+I'm happy for people to make mistakes, as long as it's not the result of inaction (and as long as the mistakes weren't ones that have been made loads of times before)

 I value teams taking collective ownership of work - software development is a team sport.
 I believe in building teams of "T-shaped people" - team members who have at least one area of  deep expertise, and a breadth of general expertise that helps them to help other people (contrast this with "I-shaped people" who have one, and only one focus and deep skillset).

 I believe that the best work is done in an agile team by giving it to a set of self-organising, T-shaped people, who can back each other up and use each other's skills as a unit.

 I also value individuals taking responsibility, directly, for things, and owning them.
 That doesn't mean the team doesn't do the work together - but everything of value should have an owner, or better, a champion.